isabella232/win32-pr.es-es/desktop-src/DirectShow/coareftime-reference-time.md

 ## <a name="return-value"></a>Valor devuelto

-Devuelve el tiempo de referencia en unidades de 100-nanosegundos.
+Devuelve el tiempo de referencia en unidades de 100 nanosegundos.

 ## <a name="requirements"></a>Requisitos